estieve/soccer_analysis/README.md

 ![grid](https://github.com/estieve/soccer_analysis/blob/main/images/grid.PNG)

 ## Visualization
 The first analysis involves taking the (x,y) coordinates to create a visualization of in-game tactics.
 For this scenario the data for a single team during a single game is extracted from our dataframe.
 Then a centroid is calculated for each player which can be displayed on a visualization of the pitch.
+This can then be leveraged to compare opposing teams in the same game to see how their tactics complement the on-field action.

 ### Centroids
 ![centroid](https://github.com/estieve/soccer_analysis/blob/main/images/centroid.png)